openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

   component.

-To create multiple problems in one component, create a new Blank Advanced problem component, and then add the XML for each problem in the component editor.
-You only need to include the XML for the problem and its answers.
+To create multiple problems in one component, create a new Blank Advanced problem component, and then add the OLX  for each problem in the component editor.
+You only need to include the OLX  for the problem and its answers.
 You do not have to include the code for other elements, such as the **Check** button.